 We may choose to vote against the election of board members where it is identified that the board is responsible for a material failure in ESG standards or the company has failed to address a governance failing.

-We will also not support the re-election of a director who received less than 50% of votes in favor when last due for election but who subsequently was retained on the board.
+We will also not support the re-election of a director who received less than 50% of votes in favor when last due for election but who subsequently was retained on the board

-We will vote against the election of a director convicted of market or accounting manipulation, fraud or corruption.
+We will vote against the election of a director convicted of market or accounting manipulation, fraud or corruption and may take into account pending allegations when considering election of board directors.